dotnet/docs-aspire/docs/community-toolkit/ollama.md

 [!INCLUDE [banner](includes/banner.md)]

-In this article, you learn how to use the .NET Aspire Ollama hosting integration to host [Ollama](https://ollama.com) models using the Ollama container and accessing it via the [OllamaSharp](https://www.nuget.org/packages/OllamaSharp) client.
+In this article, you learn how to use the .NET Aspire Ollama hosting integration to host [📦 OllamaSharp](https://www.nuget.org/packages/OllamaSharp) client.

 ## Hosting integration